5axes/UniversalCuraSettings/README.md

 ## Why is it call Universal Cura Settings

 Initial settings comes from some profiles released by **Jonas Idebrant** aka [printingotb](https://github.com/printingotb) on the Cura Facebook Group.
 The main idea was to publish an Universal Cura Settings profile based on his own printing experience.
-I had for a long time the idea to create a plugin which was able to set some standard parameters instead of always use some profile. when we merge the two ideas you got this UniversalCuraSettings plugin.
+I had for a long time the idea to create a plugin which was able to set some standard parameters instead of always use some profile.
+When we merge the two ideas you got this UniversalCuraSettings plugin.

 Note : It's still a "Concept" use it carrefuly.